In Raphael’s painting various luminaries stand or sit in

 age 3 and learn to listen and speak long before we learn to read and write

 (which take years).
-Chatbots, such as Siri and Alexa already exist and, with
+Chatbots, such as Siri and Google Assistant already exist and, with

 the addition of text to speech and speech to text, turn chat into the exchange

-ability to deliver full-milk, sustained dialogue is limited.
+ability to deliver full-milk, sustained dialogue has limitations.
 Nevertheless, they

 can deliver learning functions aright across the learning journey from on-boarding,